chrlic/chrlic.github.io/_posts/2023-01-02-appd-mwh-blog.md

 It could look like the method provided via mutating webhook brings only benefits.
 In reality, standard Cluster Agent does a bit more than instrumentation itself.
 It is, for example, capable of de-instrumentation in case workload starts failing after agent deployment.
 While this is extremely rare case, it can happen.
 Mutating webhook instrumentor has no such capability.

-You'll also need Cluster Agent for Kubernetes cluster monitoring itself and in the environments using Infrastructure Based Licensing, it also keeps track of workloads to infrastructure relationships and therefore enables proper book keeping of license consumption in the container platform environments.
-So, should you decide to use Mutating webhook instrumentor, deploy also Cluster Agent and just do not use it's autoinstrumenation features.
+Cluster Agent is also needed for Kubernetes cluster monitoring itself and in the environments using Infrastructure Based Licensing, it keeps track of workloads to infrastructure relationships and therefore enables proper bookkeeping of license consumption in the container platform environments.
+So, should you decide to use Mutating webhook instrumentor, deploy also Cluster Agent and just do not use it's auto-instrumenation features.